coloal/Cellular-Automata/README.md

 # Cellular-Automata
 ## English
-Implementation of Cellular automata in Java 8, and a GUI(done with the Swing library) to observe them.
+Parallel implementation of Cellular automata in Java 8, and a GUI(done with the Swing library) to observe them.

 To compile and then execute:
   javac Simulatore.java